jahannasrat0607/trader-behavior-insights/README.md

 How to Run:

 Clone this repo

 Install requirements (if needed)

-Open trader_behaviour.ipynb in Jupyter or Colab
+Open EDA_Report.ipynb in Jupyter or Colab